dynatrace-oss/barista/components/consumption/README.md

 # Consumption

-The consumption component visualizes usage data of account services.
-It utilizes an icon, a title, a progress bar with a value label and a description text.
-The bar grows as the usage increases with color indicating the service status.
-The value label is directly correlated with the growth of the progress bar.
-To set the content for a consumption component, the following tags are available:
+<ba-ux-snippet name="consumption-intro"></ba-ux-snippet>

 <ba-live-example name="DtExampleConsumptionDefault"></ba-live-example>

+To set the content for a consumption component, the following tags are
+available:

 - `<dt-consumption-icon>` - An icon shown right next to the title (e.g.
   `<dt-icon name="host"></dt-icon>`)